millsjoe/shu-group-3/README.md

-# DTSS Assignment 1 'CoffeeHouse' - Group 3
+# DDSA Assignment 1 'CoffeeHouse' - Group 3

 ## How to install
 - Things needed to run the application